shoui520/shoui520.github.io/docs/shouimethod.md

 I try to spend as little time as possible on my reps while still trying to keep them effective (no cheating, you'll only be cheating yourself.)

 I stuck with 20 cards/day as a new card limit for the majority of my learning journey.
 Though sometimes I have done 30, 40, 50 and sometimes even uncapped.
+But beware, if you choose to raise your new card limit over 20, then you will have to be prepared to deal with the piling reviews in the coming days.

 ## Points of contention / quirks